top of page

 Mastering Cured Meat Presentation: 5 Ways to Fold & Roll

 Cured meats offer incredible flexibility for presentation, allowing you to create height, texture, and visual intrigue.
+Check out our videos of how to prep meat to get more of a visual for each method.

 1. The Fold